2021 SAFF Handcrafter’s Wool Fleece Show

 - Methods of Entry:

-- Onsite Registration: by bringing a filled out Manual Entry Form-“fiber type” to the Boone Building, These fleeces have lowest priority, expect a long wait and increased fees to $10.
+- Onsite Registration: by bringing a filled out Manual Entry Form-“fiber type” to the EXPO BUILDING, These fleeces have lowest priority, expect a long wait and increased fees to $10.

 Mail to Fallon Newell